NBISweden/NBIS-support-framework/README.md

 ```
 Conda environment containing some of the more "standard" HTS-software packages
 (such as `FastQC` and `samtools`) will then be created in the current
 directory.
-You can then add more packages through `conda install <package>` as
+You can add more packages through `conda install <package>` as
 you need them during the project's lifetime.
 Git is set to ignore any directory
 ending in `-env`; only the `environment.yml` file is needed to reproduce the
 workspace environment (given platform-specific caveats, of course).